What does a ChatGPT HTML export contain?

 - Tables: proper HTML table elements - headers, rows, column alignment.

-- Images: DALL·E generated images and file uploads appear inline.
+- Images: DALL·E generated images and file uploads appear inline, embedded as base64 data URIs so they load without a network request.

 - LaTeX math: depending on the viewer, math may render as notation or as the original LaTeX source.
 For reliably typeset math, PDF export is the better choice.